 - Making poor decisions on social media: People often treat social media as a safe haven for venting.
 Although it is probably acceptable to complain about the final season of Game of Thrones on Facebook, you can expect problems to arise in court if you choose to badmouth your co-parent online.
 Basically, if you would not want your words to be displayed in court, then you should not post it on social media.

 - Not being involved enough: If you want custody of your children, you must continue to remain as involved as possible in their lives.
 If you have scheduled visitation with them, do not cancel or pick them up late.
 If you appear unreliable, it will hurt you in court.
 Additionally, if there is a temporary child support order in place, you must comply with it even if you disagree with it.
 Disobeying the court’s temporary orders is a surefire way to damage your case.

 Work with an Experienced Family Law Attorney Today!

 If you are getting a divorce and share children with your spouse, one of the issues you will face is child custody.
-With The King Law Firm on your side, you will receive the sound legal advice you need to smoothly navigate these sensitive legal matters.
+With Family First Legal Group on your side, you will receive the sound legal advice you need to smoothly navigate these sensitive legal matters.